urbanleon/sahTeo/README.md

 - My engine vs. Stockfish engine at lowest settings:
   - `$ python3 minimax_stockfish.py`

+- To run using web app GUI locally:
+  - `$ cd chessts`
+  - `$ python3 manage.py runserver`
+  - open web browser and type `127.0.0.1:8000` into address bar (do not type localhost)

 <strong>Known Bugs</strong>:
 - Mouse-up event does not register when pieces dragged outside viewport, resulting in unwanted behavior
   - will try limiting piece movement to board edges